theultimates124/LifeSeries/README.md

 Join the [Discord](https://discord.gg/QWJxfb4zQZ) or make an issue if you want to submit any bugs / give suggestions.
 ## Features

-Currently, the first four seasons of the Life Series are implemented, the last two are much more complicated, but they are planned to be released.
+Currently, the first five seasons of the Life Series are implemented.
+The latest season, Wild Life, is much more complicated, but it is planned to be released.

 | Third Life | Last Life | Double Life | Limited Life | Secret Life | | Wild Life  |
 |------------|-----------|-------------|--------------|-------------|-|------------|